Australia-Gulf Cooperation Council (GCC)

 Australia and Gulf Cooperation Council (GCC) countries (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates (UAE)) share a significant economic relationship, encompassing trade and investment across a broad range of goods and services.

-The GCC is a key established market for a range of Australian exports including agricultural products like live animals, meat, dairy, vegetables, sugar, wheat, and other grains, as well as automotive and resources exports.
-The majority of Australia’s goods trade with the Middle East is with the GCC, accounting for $11.8 billion in two-way goods trade in 2021.
+The GCC is an established market for a range of Australian exports including agricultural products like live animals, meat, dairy, vegetables, sugar, wheat, and other grains, as well as automotive and resources exports.
+The majority of Australia’s goods trade with the Middle East is with the GCC, accounting for $11.1 billion in two-way goods trade in 2021.
 It is also a growing market for services and investment, with strong opportunities in infrastructure, education and professional services.

 Free Trade Agreement negotiations with the GCC commenced in July 2007.
 Four rounds of Australia-GCC FTA negotiations were held, with the last one occurring in June 2009.
 Negotiations with the GCC were subsequently paused and there have been no further negotiating rounds.

 At the GCC Leader’s Summit in January 2021, the GCC renewed its interest in pursuing an FTA with Australia (and other key countries) as a priority market.